Kvello/CBF_RL_Bicycle/README.md

 preferably in a clean python environment.
 Python 3.10.16 was used.
 [Pyenv](https://github.com/pyenv/pyenv) or [nix](https://nixos.org/) is highly recommended for setting up the environment.
 Optionally any other (python) environment manager can be used.
-Unfortunately [Safety Gym](https://github.com/Kvello/safety-gym) requires older package versions than [Safe Control Gym](https://github.com/Kvello/safe-control-gym).
-It also requires an older python version (we used 3.9.21).
-The requirements for using [Safety Gym](https://github.com/Kvello/safety-gym) are listed in the requirements_safetygym.txt file.
-In the respective python environment install [Safety Gym](https://github.com/Kvello/safety-gym) OR [Safe Control Gym](https://github.com/Kvello/safe-control-gym) in editable mode by navigating to the correct directory and running
+In the respective python environment install [Safe Control Gym](https://github.com/Kvello/safe-control-gym) in editable mode by navigating to the correct directory and running
 ```bash
 pip install -e .
 ```